ammannbe/ShoppinglistApp/README.md

 - Change emulator to "Generic iOS Device"
 - Check Identity:
   - Name: ShoppingList
-    - Bundle ID: ch.softronics.shoppinglist
+  - Bundle ID: (not ready yet)
   - Version & Build according to config.xml
 - Go to Product > Archive (if the build failes, check the settings)
 - A new window opens -> Choose iOS App
 - Distribute App